depenguin-me/depenguinme-ansible/README.md

 ## Running playbooks

-To run, make sure server is rescue mode, then from your computer run:
+Make sure server is rescue mode, then from your computer run:

 ```
 ansible-playbook site.yml